Two regimes of dilute turbulent settling suspensions under shear

 Points on these axes are plotted with circles if DNS remained in a statistically steady state with nonzero TKE for at least 1000 advective time units.
 Each simulation was initiated from a developed turbulent state at nearby parameter values (starting from passive scalar flows at $\Ri_b = 0$).
 Guided by Fig.~\ref{fig:profiles}(e), we classify flows as SBL turbulence if $\max_y \Ri_g$ occurs at the lower wall and WS otherwise.
 Within each regime, we find flow statistics that are qualitatively similar to those of the example flows reported in Figs.~\ref{fig:profiles} and~\ref{fig:transport}.

 Runs that decayed to laminar flow are plotted with squares on Fig.~\ref{fig:lamturbbdry}.
 Tracing the laminar-turbulent boundary requires care, because the process of decay to the laminar state is stochastic.
 Moreover, for initial conditions far from the turbulent attractor it can be the case that turbulence is fully suppressed before the concentration field has time to statistically equilibrate to a state that would otherwise permit turbulence.
 For these reasons, each point straddling the boundary was initiated by varying $\Ri_b$ by no more than $5\times 10^{-3}$, or $v_s$ by no more than $2\times 10^{-4}$, from an established turbulent flow and integrating for at least 2000 time units.
-In the intermittent SBL regime, runs of up to $10\,000$ units were employed.
+Near the intermittent SBL regime boundary, turbulence can persist for much longer before decaying, so runs of up to $10\,000$ time units were employed.

 Two fitted curves (dashed gray) plotted on Fig.~\ref{fig:lamturbbdry} separate the regimes.
-In the WS case, analysis of the TKE budget suggests that turbulence cannot be sustained globally if $\Ri_b v_s$ exceeds a threshold value~\cite{Cantero2012a}.
-Beyond this, the flow must either fully laminarize, or enough sediment must drop out of suspension for the turbulence to survive above the boundary layer, as happens for $v_s \gtrsim 2.5\times 10^{-3}$.
-In the SBL regime, the upper channel becomes increasingly diluted at higher settling velocities and the laminar-turbulent boundary rises acutely, following an empirically determined exponential dependence.
+In the WS case, turbulence cannot be sustained if $\Ri_b v_s$ exceeds a constant threshold.
+This scaling was suggested by Cantero \emph{et al.}~\cite{Cantero2012a} for a similar flow configuration.
+On taking the dot product of Eq.~\eqref{eq:governing 1} with $\vect{u}$ and averaging over space and time, one obtains an equation for the steady-state turbulent kinetic energy budget which depends on sediment concentration only via the term $-\Ri_b \langle\overline{v'c'}\rangle$.
+This accounts for TKE losses due to vertical fluxes.
+The aggregate loss over the channel is obtained by integrating the term over the wall-direction and using Eq.~\eqref{eq:c mean} to obtain $-\Ri_b [v_s + \kappa \langle\overline{c}(2) - \overline{c}(0)\rangle] \approx -\Ri_b v_s$.
+If this drops too low, turbulence cannot be sustained throughout the channel and the flow must either fully laminarize, or enough sediment must drop out of suspension for the turbulence to survive above a partially laminarized region, as it does in the SBL regime.
+In this latter case, turbulence suppression can no longer be captured by a global balance.
+The upper channel becomes increasingly diluted at higher settling velocities, thereby enabling turbulence to proliferate, and the laminar-turbulent boundary rises acutely.
+Motivated by the form of the laminar solution, whose concentration decays exponentially in this regime, we find that a curve of the form $\Ri_b \propto \exp(v_s \delta / \kappa)$ (where $\delta$ is determined empirically) separates the data points well.